-Life-long activist and author Medea Benjamin will discuss U.S. foreign policy and militarism, including the continuities between regimes, and the complicity of Canadian governments, as well as how activists mobilize through the anti-war movement.
+Life-long activist and author Medea Benjamin will discuss U.S. foreign policy and militarism, including the continuities between administrations, and the complicity of Canadian governments, as well as how activists mobilize through the anti-war movement.

 Signed copies of Medea's most-recent books on killer drones, the U.S.-Saudi connection, and Iran will be available at this event.

 NOTE: if you have trouble RSVPing to this form, simply email firstname.lastname@example.org to let us know you are coming.
 Thank you!